 On 28-Nov-2019 Peter Kappler provided an update to his Firestorm VR Mod Viewer at https://gsgrid.de/firestorm-vr-mod/ – go there to download the latest version and for usage information, source, advice on trouble shooting, etc.

-The version of the Firestorm viewer on which the latest Firestorm VR Mod 220.127.116.11049 is based supports Bakes on Mesh [BoM] in both Second Life and OpenSim.
-Most of the time this will work fine, but if you use extended BoM features please don’t use this viewer to log directly into a grid/region known to run on older 0.8.* server code.
+The version of the Firestorm viewer on which the latest Firestorm VR Mod 22.214.171.124049 is based supports Bakes on Mesh [BoM] in both Second Life and OpenSim.
+Most of the time this will work fine, but if you use extended BoM features (e.g. Universal wearables) please don’t use this viewer to log directly into an OpenSim grid/region known to run on older 0.8.* server code (not updated for over 4 years!).
+Protective code to avoid the activation of extended BoM features for older OpenSim grids is planned to be included in a future Firestorm release.

 Instructions are available via prompts in the viewer or via information on https://gsgrid.de/firestorm-vr-mod/.
 In short…